silkodenis/SOM/README.md

 # Self-Organizing Map (SOM)

-Fast, convenient and most complete C++ library using parallel computing based on OpenCL.
+Fast and most complete C++ library using parallel computing based on OpenCL.
 The map has a hexagonal cells, which allows you to get the correct model view.
 All this makes it possible to use the library for high-level scientific works.

 ## Installation in Unix
 Required Packages: